After reading this article you’ll know what your intention should be when singing on stage, and how to deal with negative thoughts popping up.

 Linor Oren - your voice teacher

-All the above doesn’t mean that you should settle for less than all you have to give.
+All the above doesn’t mean that while singing on stage you should settle for less than all you have to give.
 At the end of the day, the audience wants to see your very best.
 As I said, that doesn’t mean they demand technical perfection.

 But if they get the vibe that you are stingy with them, that you’re not doing everything you know how to do, then they will be a lot less interested.
 They want the real you, your experience, your take, and they want to see all of it.
 This is less about big gestures and more about giving everything in terms of expression, of vision.